scipy-lectures/scientific-python-lectures/intro/scipy.rst

-Summary exercices on scientific computing
+Summary exercises on scientific computing
 -----------------------------------------

-The summary exercices use mainly Numpy, Scipy and Matplotlib.
+The summary exercises use mainly Numpy, Scipy and Matplotlib.
 They first aim at providing real life examples on scientific computing with Python.
-Once the groundwork is introduced, the interested user is invited to try some exercices.
+Once the groundwork is introduced, the interested user is invited to try some exercises.

 .. only:: latex

     .. toctree::
        :maxdepth: 1

-       summary-exercices/stats-interpolate.rst
+       summary-exercises/stats-interpolate.rst
-       summary-exercices/optimize-fit.rst
+       summary-exercises/optimize-fit.rst
-       summary-exercices/image-processing.rst
+       summary-exercises/image-processing.rst
-       summary-exercices/answers_image_processing.rst
+       summary-exercises/answers_image_processing.rst

 .. only:: html